hartm425/auto-fcs/report/rep1.md

 |:----|-----:|--:|-------:|------:|------:|------:|----:|------:|
 |Freq | 10397| 46| 1237576| 143142| 0.9925| 0.9323|    1| 0.9997|

-- Force FSC-W+ to have a minimum cutoff, or make more inclusive
+- Force FSC-W+ to have a minimum cutoff or make more inclusive ?
+Manual strategy?

 Single Cells (FSC-H v FSC-W)
 ========================================================